jasper22/Q-Nomy/kuberenetes-minikube.md

         ports:
         - containerPort: ...
         - containerPort: ...
-    restartPolicy: Always
+    restartPolicy: ...
     serviceAccountName: ""
-    volumes: null
+    volumes: ...
 status: {}
 ```

-So container name defined exactly as we `tagged` it before pushed to local docker registry.
+So container name defined exactly as we `tagged` it before `pushed` to local docker registry.

 That's it ! :)